mohdtajul/Wonderlust/README.md

 🌍 Wanderlust – Full Stack Web Application

-Wonderlust is a full-stack web application inspired by platforms like Airbnb, designed to manage travel listings.
+Wanderlust is a full-stack web application inspired by platforms like Airbnb, designed to manage travel listings.
 Users can explore destinations, view detailed listings, and perform full CRUD operations.
 This project focuses on real-world backend development, cloud database integration, and production deployment.

 🚀 Live Demo: